 Total energy expenditure is the sum total energy required for basal metabolism, thermic effect of digested food, thermoregulation and activity.
 In an older child, most energy is expended towards activity, so a hospitalised child lying in bed is reduced.

-Data shows that in most cases there is little need to provide a post operative or critically ill child with much more than their resting energy expenditure.
-In contrast, a stable child on long term home PN who is growing and who has a relatively normal lifestyle will have a higher energy requirement.
+Data shows that in most cases there is little need to provide a post-operative or critically ill child with much more than their resting energy expenditure.
+In contrast, a stable child on long-term home parenteral nutrition who is growing and who has a relatively normal lifestyle will have a higher energy requirement.

-By weight, the approximate requirements for parenteral nutrition in children is as follows:
+By weight, the approximate requirements for parenteral nutrition in children are as follows:

 |Weight||Total Fluid ml/kg/day||Total kcal/day|